Heavenly Guardian

 Heavenly Guardian, known in Europe as Legend of Sayuki, is a scrolling shooter game developed by Starfish SD.
 It was originally released on the Wii in 2007 and PlayStation 2 in 2008.
 The developer self-published the title in Japan, while UFO Interactive Games and 505 Games published the game in North America and Europe respectively.
 It was later released on the Nintendo Switch in 2018 and Windows and PlayStation 4 (only in Japan) in 2019 as Snow Battle Princess Sayuki.
+A physical PlayStation 4 version was released in Europe.

 The game was originally planned to be an entry in Taito's Pocky & Rocky series, but due to legal issues with Square Enix, the game's title and characters were changed while maintaining the core gameplay.

 Story

 The story is different in single and multi-player modes, but the gameplay remains identical.

 In single player, the story centers around the snow goddess Sayuki's love for a boy who lives in a nearby village.
 Upon visiting the village one day, she learns that the boy has fallen under a curse, sleeping permanently.
 Sayuki then travels across the land with her pet snow rabbit, Toto, to find the ingredients for the cure to his curse.

 In multiplayer, the story is about a beauty contest held by the Snow Goddess Tribe.
 Sayuki and her younger sister, Koyuki, decide to compete for first place.
 The contest is a trial race for the two sisters to destroy the most ghosts and collect the most snowballs in their path.